| Glucocorticoid-induced osteoporosis Glucocorticoid drugs are widely used in the treatment

 with excess risk of vertebral fractures.
 It is now thought that even

+the use of inhaled glucocorticoids may have an effect.
 What should I do if I think I am at risk?
+Talk to your doctor about your worries.
+The Bone Research

 Society has collaborated with the Royal College of Physicians and